kindtek/devels-playground/README.md

 ### [**kali-cli-goodies**](https://hub.docker.com/repository/docker/kindtek/devels-playground/tags?name=cli-goodies)

-apt-get install apt-utils jq libdbus-1-dev libcairo2-dev libgirepository1.0-dev libpython3-dev python3-pip python3-venv pkg-configpip3
+_apt-get install apt-utils jq libdbus-1-dev libcairo2-dev libgirepository1.0-dev libpython3-dev python3-pip python3-venv pkg-configpip3_
-install pip --upgrade
+_install pip --upgrade_
-pip3 install cdir --user
+_pip3 install cdir --user_

-#### This adds Python and installs a very handy tool called [cdir](https://github.com/kindtek/cdir) which is a must-have (especially if you're unfamiliary with a command prompt) and is partially the inspiration for this whole project
+#### This adds Python and installs a very handy tool called [cdir](https://github.com/kindtek/cdir) which is a must-have (especially if you're unfamiliar with a command prompt) and is partially the inspiration for this whole project

-apt-get install powershell
+_apt-get install powershell_

 #### This adds powershell which is needed for bridging the gap between Windows and the rest of the world.
 Be also advised that it is referred to as 'powerhell' within this repo and has earned the nickname for good reason.
 It is a necessary evil

-apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin gnupg
+_apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin gnupg_

 #### You will now be able to run nested virtual systems with Docker-in-Docker.
 This is not easy to set up on your own.
-To utilize the full capabilities of nested vm, install a kernel.
-This has most everything you need as a developer
+To utilize the full capabilities of nested docker instance, pick an image ending in '-kernel'

 ```bash
 # windows kali-cli-goodies cheat code